Wednesday, 25 September 2024

 It was a grandiose structure with the characteristics of a French château, perhaps influenced by the Brownes' time spent exiled in France with JAMES II.

-Lord Kenmare designed the house himself: It was two stories high and had dormered attics and steep, slated roofs.
+Lord Kenmare designed the house himself: It was two storeys in height, and had dormered attics and steep, slated roofs.

 In 1861 Valentine, Lord Castlerosse, played host to Queen Victoria at Killarney.